Honors Scholars and Their Scholarships

-Honors scholarships are granted at time of acceptance into EMU; eligibility is based on a sliding scale that takes high school GPA and standardized test scores (SAT or ACT) into account.
+Honors scholarships are granted to first-year students at time of acceptance into EMU; eligibility is based on a sliding scale that takes high school GPA and standardized test scores (SAT or ACT) into account.
 To determine your eligibility for an honors scholarship, use the EMU Cost of Attendance Estimator.
 Full engagement in the honors program (programming in addition to the scholarship)

-Honors Weekend and Yoder Scholars competition
+Scholarship Weekend and Yoder Scholars competition